dimkr/nss-tls/README.md

 ## Performance

-DNS over HTTPS is much slower than DNS.
+On paper, DNS over HTTPS is much slower than DNS, due to the overhead of TCP and TLS.

 Therefore, each nss-tls instance keeps established HTTPS connections open and reuses them.
 Also, by default, each user's nss-tls instance maintains an internal cache of lookup results.
+In this cache, IPv4 and IPv6 addresses are stored in separate hash tables, to make the cache faster to iterate over.

+Therefore, in reality, DNS over HTTPS using nss-tls may be much faster than DNS.

 To disable the internal cache, use the "cache" build option: